-Peter in like manner, had come to understand that weeping may last for a night, but joy is certain to come in the morning.
-First, we must bear the cross but then we will wear the crown.
-Peter's prayer was that Christ's followers would be firmly established, in both faith and duty, despite the difficulties that would inevitably arise in their lives - for Peter knew that all those called by God's kindness and grace will one day partake in His eternal glory and joy.
+Peter, like the apostle Paul, had come to understand that weeping may last for a night, but joy is certain to come in the morning.
+First, we must bear the cross before we will wear the glorious crown.
+Peter's prayer was that Christ's followers would be firmly established, in both faith and duty, despite the difficulties that would inevitably arise in our lives - for Peter knew that all those called by God's kindness and grace will one day partake in His eternal glory and joy.

-Peter knew that those that are to be heirs of the kingdom and joint-heirs with Christ, must first suffer for a little while.
-But he also knew that suffering has its eternal benefits, for it establishes, strengthens, perfects and matures the believer, as he grows in grace and perseverance on his journey to his celestial home,
+Peter knew that those who are heirs of the kingdom and joint-heirs with Christ must first suffer a little while.
+But he also knew that suffering has eternal benefits, for it establishes, strengthens, perfects and matures the believer, as he grows in grace and as he perseveres on his journey to his celestial home.

-Loving Father, I am overwhelmed by Your kindness and grace, that has called me to share in your eternal glory through Christ Jesus my Lord.
-I pray that I may walk worthy of You, not shrinking from the fiery trial of life, but that through them I will be established and strengthened in Your Word, with my feet firmly fixed on the Rock of my salvation, in Jesus name I pray.
+Loving Father, I am overwhelmed by Your kindness and grace, that has called me to share in your heavenly glory through Christ Jesus my Lord.
+I pray that I may walk worthy of You and not shrinking from the fiery trial of life, but that through them I will be firmly established in the faith and strengthened in Your Word, with my feet firmly fixed on the Rock of my salvation, in Jesus' name I pray.
 AMEN.